GoogleCloudPlatform/vertex-pipelines-end-to-end-samples/README.md

 Make sure that you give the ML pipeline a unique name in the `@pipeline` decorator.

-To run your pipeline, use `make run` as before (optionally adding parameter to wait until pipeline is finished before returning - defaults to true):
+To run your pipeline, use `make run` as before (optionally adding parameter to wait until pipeline is finished before returning - defaults to false):

 ```bash
 make run pipeline=your_new_pipeline [ wait=<true|false> ]